Where Do Hedgehogs Live?

 Desert hedgehog (Paraechinus aethiopicus)

 Native to several countries in Africa and the Middle East, including Algeria, Egypt, Saudi Arabia, and Somalia, this species is widespread in desert areas with oases and food sources.
-It also inhabits savannahs, scrublands, grasslands, and inland areas with wetlands.
+It also inhabits savannahs, scrublands, grasslands, and inland areas with wetlands, showcasing its adaptability to extreme environments.

 Brandt's hedgehog (Paraechinus hypomelas)